-With most banks, you can apply to do this in person (by visiting the branch), by phone or via their website.
+With most banks, you can apply to do this in person, by visiting the branch, by calling them or by applying via their website.

-In your application, you’ll be asked to verify who you are & where you live.
-You’ll also need to provide the bank with the below information:
+In your application, you’ll be asked to verify who you are and where you live.
+You’ll also need to provide the bank with:

 Depending the type of account that you are applying to open, and the bank that you have chosen, the bank may run a credit check.

-Finally, you will need to activate your card.
-Again, with most banks, you can do this online, by phone, or by visiting a branch directly.
+You’ll need to activate your card once received.
+You should be able to do this online, by phone, or by visiting a branch directly.

 Popular UK banks